 Now that we understand the different risk levels of MMFs and similar products, we should understand how our personal finance circumstances and considerations can affect our decisions.

 MMFs are meant to be a safe vehicle for us store wealth, rather than grow our money for inflation.
 When we deliberate on whether to put our money into MMFs, we need to consider if the 2-3 business days needed for the funds to be withdrawn is quick enough for us.

 We also need to consider the risk involved, be it credit risk or duration risk.
 If the money is meant as a short-term store of wealth for expenses needed in 1-2 months time, then it is safer to consider investing in an MMF safer variant like Fullerton SGD Cash Fund where there is very low risk.
-However, if you want slightly more yield and intend to hold your money for 6 months or more, then investing in slightly riskier product like LionGlobal Enhanced Liquidity Fund or even the United SGD Fund would be more appropriate.
+However, if you want slightly more yield and intend to hold your money for 6 months or more, then investing in slightly riskier product like LionGlobal Enhanced Liquidity Fund or even the United SGD Fund, both of which are used in the Endowus Cash Smart portfolio, would be more appropriate.